binkiklou/pilang/readme.md

 # Pi Lang

-> Pilang is still in a very early stage, and the language is not yet functional.
+> Note: This entire codebase was written in a week then I lost focus, code analysis is mostly working, but interpreting wasn't started.
+I have no clue how to even use this language and I am the one who made it.

 Pi lang is an array programming language, with a focus on usability.